intro2r/intro2r/unit5/labs.md

 ### 3. Make two plots again.

-Plot Wingcrd as a function of (i) Tarsus and (ii) Head, differentiating each species by colour and symbol.
+Plot Wingcrd as a function of (i) Tarsus and (ii) Head.

+Dfferentiate each species by colour and symbol.

 Ensure that the tick marks point inwards and the axis labels have units (you can make up what the units are).

 ### 4. Make two boxplots again.

-Plot Tarsus as a function of sex in one plot, and plot Head as a function of sex in the other.
+Plot (i) Tarsus as a function of Sex and (ii) Head as a function of Sex.

 Make sure that each sex has a consistent color.